android/ndk-samples/endless-tunnel/README.md

 Input arrives by way of the engine_handle_input function, which does some basic input classification and delivers the input to the scene manager.
-Incidentally, here we also synthethise DPAD events based on the joystick hat axes (many game controllers generate hat events when you press the directional pad), because that way we can use that directional pad to drive UI navigation in the main screen.
+Incidentally, here we also synthesise DPAD events based on the joystick hat axes (many game controllers generate hat events when you press the directional pad), because that way we can use that directional pad to drive UI navigation in the main screen.